Quantifying Influencer Impact on Affective Polarization: Methodology

 \subsection{Quantifying Polarization with E/I Index}

-In our study, we employ a robust multi-model sentiment analysis approach to assess the emotional content of social media interactions.
-Utilizing sentiment analysis models—VADER, BERTweet, and RoBERTa—we analyze the textual content of tweets to capture a broad spectrum of affective expressions.
-This method provides a sentiment profile for each tweet integral to our subsequent polarization analysis.
+Our study employs a multi-model sentiment analysis approach using VADER, BERTweet, and RoBERTa to evaluate the emotional content of tweets.
+This comprehensive sentiment profiling forms the basis for our subsequent analysis of affective polarization.

-To quantify affective polarization, we adopt the E/I Index methodology, which measures the ratio of external (between-group) to internal (within-group) interactions within Twitter discourse networks.
-This approach, directly adapted from the work by Tyagi et al. \cite{tyagi2020affective}, allows us to quantitatively assess the degree of in-group solidarity and out-group engagement—key indicators of affective polarization.
-We construct interaction networks based on retweet and reply data to evaluate: \begin{itemize} \item {In-group Solidarity:} The frequency and sentiment of interactions within a group, indicate cohesion. \item {Out-group Engagement:} The nature of cross-group interactions, often marked by conflict or disagreement. \end{itemize}
+We utilize the E/I Index methodology, adopted from Tyagi et al. \cite{tyagi2020affective}, to quantify affective polarization by measuring the ratio of external (between-group) to internal (within-group) interactions within Twitter discourse networks.
+This method allows us to assess the degree of in-group cohesion and out-group engagement.
+The E/I Index is derived by evaluating the balance of positive and negative interactions within and between groups.
+We compute the difference between the E/I indices of positive and negative interactions to discern the polarization valence.
+For further details on the computations and equations underlying the E/I Index, we refer readers to the original work by Tyagi et al.\cite{tyagi2020affective}.

-These interactions are enriched with emotional valences through our sentiment analysis framework, enhancing our understanding of the dynamics at play.
-For instance, in the gun control context, we observe polarization patterns such as Pro-Anti and Anti-Pro, where advocates from either side express negative sentiments toward their opposites, signaling a shift from mere support or opposition to active advocacy or contention.
-These categorizations not only demonstrate the affective landscape within these debates but also illuminate how specific interactions contribute to broader societal polarization.
+This approach is akin to the P-Index proposed by Guerra et al.~\cite{guerra2013measure}, albeit tailored specifically for Twitter’s unique interaction dynamics.
+Through this framework, we focus on: \begin{itemize} \item \textbf{In-group Solidarity:} Gauged through the frequency and sentiment of interactions within a group. \item \textbf{Out-group Engagement:} Characterized by the nature of interactions across different stance groups, often highlighting conflict or disagreement. \end{itemize}

+In practical applications, such as in gun control debates, this index helps us identify and describe patterns like Pro-Anti and Anti-Pro, indicating shifts from passive support or opposition to active advocacy or contention.
+While Bestvater et al.~\cite{bestvater2023sentiment} caution against using sentiment as a standalone measure for polarization or stance, our study integrates these insights as part of a broader, multi-faceted approach to understanding affective polarization.